testdouble/testdouble.js/README.md

 verify(someOtherTestDouble(), {ignoreExtraArgs: true});
 ```

-Suported options are:
+Suported options are.
+Each should only ever be needed sparingly:

 * `ignoreExtraArgs` (default: **false**) a stubbing or verification will be satisfied
 if the argument positions which are explicitly specified in a `when` or `verify`
 call, and if additional arguments are passed by the subject, the interaction will
 still be considered satisfied.
 Use when you don't care about one, some, or any
 of the arguments a test double will receive.
-Use sparingly.
+* `times` (default: **undefined**) if set for a verification, will fail to verify
+unless a satisfactory invocation was made on the test double function `n` times.
+If set for a stubbing, will only return the stubbed value `n` times; afterward,
+the stubbing will be effectively deactivated.

 ## Setup notes